totalnoMartina/cube-discovery/TESTING.md

 ### Solved bugs

-Double function cube showed up as a bug during creating this test, dicovered after testing that it just stayed uncommented like a few other functions, and got resolved after testing.
+Double function cube showed up as a bug during creating this test, and dicovered after testing that it just stayed uncommented like a few other functions, and got resolved after testing.

-I realized that isalpha() as a function does not suit in taking input without spaces, and this concept, so it took some time to accept and apply another simple solution instead.
+Trying using isalpha() as a function does not suit in taking input without spaces, and this concept, so it took some time to accept and apply another simple solution instead.
 I mostly focused on empty space being entered and validated with appropriate message for the user at all occasions.

+At the welcome, the input that takes the name of the user could be more detailed in explanation, and stating that user should write in one word.
+I wanted only normal letters and one word to be accepted and obvious to user.

 ### Unresolved bugs

-This application is created using Chromebook based on Chromium (Linux) and sometimes it would freeze, not sure is it because of machine, or the app, or the fact that the changes are recorded by heroku and that could make it freeze.
+This application is created using Chromebook based on Chromium (Linux) and sometimes it would freeze, not sure is it because of machine, or the app, or the fact that the changes are recorded by Heroku and that could make it freeze.
 Refreshing resolves this issue.

 ### Validation testing